PEER Audit

 Built for B Corp, not bolted on

-Most accessibility tools test against WCAG AA.
-PEER tests against AAA because that is what B Lab's JEDI Standards actually recommend.
-The readability analysis, inclusive language scanning, and JEDI-specific evidence structure exist because B Corp requires them.
+Most access tools only test WCAG AA.
+PEER tests AAA because that is what B Lab actually asks for.
+The readability checks, language scans, and JEDI proof format exist because B Corp needs them.

 Evidence, not opinions

-Every finding includes the specific element, the standard violated, and the measured value.
-Contrast failures are pixel-verified against screenshots.
-Readability scores are computed per-page using established algorithms.
-Nothing is subjective.
+Every finding names the element, the rule it breaks, and the measured value.
+Contrast faults are checked pixel by pixel against screenshots.
+Readability scores use proven formulas on each page.
+Nothing is guesswork.

 Carbon methodology that stands up to scrutiny

-Four independent carbon scores using different methodologies, referenced against peer-reviewed research (IEA, Ember, Malmodin), with live grid data from the National Grid ESO API.
-Green hosting verified through the Green Web Foundation.
+Four carbon scores using different methods, backed by research from IEA, Ember, and Malmodin.
+Live grid data comes from the National Grid ESO API.
+Green hosting is verified by the Green Web Foundation.

 Multi-page, multi-device

-PEER scans across desktop and mobile viewports, testing up to 14 page views per audit.
-Scores reflect the whole site, not just the homepage.
+PEER scans both desktop and mobile, testing up to 14 pages per audit.
+Scores show the whole site, not just the homepage.

 Actionable remediation